In Kubernetes, Ingress allows external users and client applications access to HTTP services. Ingress consists of two components.

 -no body in request-

-Creating a new set of ingress rules to add port 443 and the details of how to access the certificates.
+• Adding a new set of ingress rules to enable HTTPS on port 443, and load the SSL certificate from the Kubernetes secret.

 Next we will create a TLS secret using the certificates created in the previous step.